🔍 See Original Answer on Ask Ubuntu ⧉ 🔗

 All roads lead to Gnome

-Ubuntu is based upon many things plus home grown programming from Canonical (the owners of Ubuntu).
+Ubuntu is based upon many things plus home-grown programming from Canonical (the owners of Ubuntu).
 Most people know it is based on Linux kernel and provides a “GNOME” Desktop environment.
 But it is also based on Debian and perhaps just as important Gnome Internals.
-It is so intrinsic I dare to say in Ubuntu that: “All roads lead to Gnome”.
+It is so intrinsic I dare to say on Ubuntu that: “All roads lead to Gnome”.

 What is GIO / gvfs?